Condition00/Portfolio/README.md

 # under development.

-# Star the repo lol
-# fork this repo to make it yours
+# Star the repository to make me feel motivated.